Teach Us to Love

 “God showed how much He loved us by sending His one and only Son into the world so that we might have eternal life through Him.
 This is real love—not that we loved God, but that He loved us and sent His Son as a sacrifice to take away our sins” (1 John 4:9-10, NLT).

 You can give without loving, but you cannot love without giving.
-Real love compelled God to give sacrificially, and it compels us to give sacrificially, too.
+Real love moved God to give sacrificially, and it moves us to give sacrificially, too.

 “And as we live in God, our love grows more perfect.
 So we will not be afraid on the day of judgment, but we can face Him with confidence because we live like Jesus here in this world” (1 John 4:17, NLT).

 When we love, we live like Jesus.
-When love motivates us to action, we are living like Jesus.
-When we are willing give of ourselves sacrificially, we are living like Jesus.
+When we are motivated to action by love, we are living like Jesus.
+When we are willing give of ourselves sacrificially because of love, we are living like Jesus.
 When we submit ourselves to the transforming power of the love of God, we become more like Jesus.

 Real love begins with God.
 Genuine love for everyone is a natural outcome of knowing God.
 As we grow more and more in love with Him—and allowing Him to change us from the inside out—our hearts will resonate with His heart, and our love for others will grow exponentially.